angelocguerra/stadvdb-queryprocessing/README.md

 # stadvdb-queryprocessing
-STADVDB Major Course Output 1: Query Processing in a Data Warehouse
+**STADVDB Major Course Output 1: Query Processing in a Data Warehouse**

+An implementation of Data Warehousing, Query Processing, and Optimization Strategies in MySQL, ETL with Data Wrangling in Python, and an OLAP Dashboard Application in PowerBI.

+---
+Created by: Angelo Guerra, Krizchelle Wong, Adrian Yung Cheng, Trisha Sayo Date Submitted: February 2024